 The #1 Reason for Obesity, According to Doctors

 Although COVID-19 is receding in the U.S., Americans are staring down a different epidemic that shows no sign of relenting: Obesity.
 More Americans than ever—about 42% of us—qualify as clinically obese.
 It's an urgent problem, considering that obesity significantly raises the risk of serious illnesses such as heart disease, diabetes, cancer, and dementia.
 But solutions are available, and they start with recognizing the primary reason for obesity.
 Here's what experts say.
-Read on—and to ensure your health and the health of others, don't miss our special report: This Diet is the Best Way to Lose Weight.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 What is Obesity?